Graves' Disease Center

 Dr. Tushar Patel

-Dr. Patel is double board certified in plastic surgery and general surgery by the American Board of Plastic Surgery and the American Board of Surgery.
+Dr. Patel is double board-certified in plastic surgery and general surgery by the American Board of Plastic Surgery and the American Board of Surgery.
 He is a Fellow of the American College of Surgeons (FACS) and a member of the American Society of Plastic Surgeons